 UCT won the Southern African regional contest of the ICPC every year from 2002 to 2018, except for 2010 and 2017.
 For more details of the UCT teams, see the history page.
 For instance, in 2016, we had 6 official teams from UCT for the Southern Africa regional contest at the UCT site, scooping 1st, 3rd, 4th, 6th, 13th, and 142nd place in the overall classification.

 Joining us on-site were 6 teams from Stellenbosch and UWC.
 An overall of 130 teams from Sub-Saharan Africa participated in the Regionals.

 The photo on the right shows what the lab looked like during the 2012 Regionals.

-The 2017 regional will be held on Saturday 21 October.
-A draft schedule is available here (the final version will be similar to it).
+The 2019 regional will be held on Saturday TBD October.
+A draft schedule will become available here (the final version will be similar to it).

 If you are unsure about your eligibility please email the Competitions Coordinator.
 Generally, if you have been studying in the field of Computer Science or a similar field (e.g. Mathematics) for less than 5 full years, we are usually able to make a successful petition.

 You don't just rock up on the day of the ACM and expect to win.
 Those that have excelled and represented UCT at the international level earned their place through rigorous training.
 As we gain momentum so there become more and more top students ready to jump at the opportunity of helping others.
 There is a training program that is run by the coordinator and previous contestants.
 It consists of teams gathering in the labs to tackle problems together, covering different problem solving paradigms and classes of algorithms adn data structures.

 There may also be pizza involved.